 Applications for an organisation certificate are made in person by visiting the registration authority's registration point.
-The applicant's identity is verified from an identity document issued by the police, which can be an identity card, a passport, or a driving licence issued after 1 October 1990.
-Other acceptable forms of identity are: a valid passport or identity card issued by an official government agency of an EEA member state, Switzerland or San Marino, a valid driving licence issued by an official government agency of an EEA member state after 1 October 1990, or a valid passport issued by an official government agency of another state.
+The applicant's identity is verified from an identity document issued by the police, which can be an identity card or a passport.
+Other acceptable forms of identity are: a valid passport or identity card issued by an official government agency of an EEA member state, Switzerland or San Marino, or a valid passport issued by an official government agency of another state.
 If the applicant does not hold any of these documents, the police will verify his/her identity by other methods.
 The method of identification is recorded in the application form and confirmed by signature by the registration clerk.
 In accordance with the agreement made with the client organisation, certificate applications can also be made using a certificate issued by DPDSA after 1 March 2010.